 After asking my wife to take our three young children into the stairwell, I started frantically pulling what I could off the floor.
 Within a very short time, we had at least three inches of water covering our entire basement.
 When I took a minute to glance out our front window, I saw that our street was completely flooded.
 With the storm drains overwhelmed, the water had no where to go but up into the drains in people’s basements.

 For the next three days I spent hour upon hour pulling things out of the basement, talking to various people at our insurance company, and hiring a company to rip up our laminate flooring and dry the basement with heavy-duty dehumidifiers and fans.

 Here are some lessons I learned through that experience that may help you better prepare for a natural disaster.

 If you have a basement, see if you have sewer and drain backup coverage on your homeowner’s policy.
 If not, strongly consider signing up.
 This is different than flood insurance.
 Fortunately, we chose to have this coverage.
 In fact, in reviewing our policy several years ago, I found out that our coverage totaled just $2,500 and did not cover furniture.
 We increased it to $5,000 and ended up needing every bit of that amount.
 I have since increased our coverage to $10,000.

 During that same policy review, I asked about flood insurance and was encouraged to weigh the cost (about $400 per year) against the likelihood of a flood in our area.
-You can assess the risk of a flood in your area at FloodSmart.gov (Under “Understand your risk,” click on “Flood Map Service Center,” and then type in your address).
+You can gain some sense as to the risk of a flood in your area at FloodSmart.gov.
+You can type in your address here.

 Since we’re not all that close to a river, and because the FloodSmart site described our neighborhood as an “area of minimal flood hazard,” we’re going without the coverage.